SomuSysAdmin/Notes/CCNA_RS/CommandRef/cmd.md

 If this fails, but the pinging from the other interface succeeds, it might indicate routing issues between the interfaces.

 ## Repeat
 While trying to isolate layer 1 issues, such as equipment cabling or ports, a **sustained ping** can be very useful.
 Thus, we'll know the moment a ping succeeds instead of changing something and then pinging again to see if it works.
 So, we can use something like `ping 4.4.4.4 repeat 99999` and once we want to stop the pings, we just need to use the keycombo **Ctrl+Shift+6**.
-This keycombo will also work to stop `traceroute`.
+This key-combo will also work to stop `traceroute`.

 ## Load Generator
 Ping can also be used as a simplistic load generator, which we can use to _emulate_ heavy traffic on the line.
 For this, we need to send large data packets approaching our MTU size, (`1500B`), ping as fast as we can and then repeat for a while.
 Here, the success is irrelevant since we're just trying to generate some load on the network.
 The command, in this case, will be: